web2solutions/token-transactions-api/README.md

     }
 ```

+`Full implemented Use Cases`:

+- *createTransaction*
+- *getAllTransaction*
+- *getTransactionById*

 Transactions represent a change in the balance of an account - a `send` transaction removes tokens from an account and a `receive` transaction adds tokens to an account. \
 A transaction can only be associated with one account.
 An account can be associated with many transactions.

+### API documentation

+The API doc might be visualized at: http://localhost:3000/doc/

+***Note:*** Remember to start the application before trying to reach it through the browser.

 ### Request data workflow through the architecture's components